ahgittin/license-audit-maven-plugin/README.md

 * Show what drags in a dependency (esp in CSV view)

 * Produce an HTML tree

+* Consider using SPDX (standard metadata for licensing)

 # Copyright and License